From Seattle University's 2022-2023 Graduate Catalog.

 Syllabi information is for reference only; information may not be current.

 Focus on tools for effective decision making, and concepts of, and practice in, group dynamics.
-A retreat component and service project individual growth, team building and group decision making.
-Draws on research from economics to inform decision making skill development and IS to acquire knowledge in virtual teaming.
+A retreat component, individual growth, team building and group decision making.
+Draws on research from economics to inform decision making skill development.
 Lays a foundation for ethical decision making throughout the MBA program.
+PMBA students only.

-Focus on tools for developing effective relationships with a wide range of stakeholders including employees, customers, regulatory entities, etc. Covers organizational behavior topics (motivation, organizational justice, feedback, goal setting); business law topics (employment law, contracts, torts, etc); and marketing (positioning, buyer behavior/decision making).
-Builds upon ethical decision making framework in managing stakeholder relationships
+Focus on tools for developing effective relationships with a wide range of stakeholders including employees, customers, regulatory entities, etc. Covers organizational behavior topics (motivation, organizational justice, feedback, goal setting).
+PMBA students only.

 Prerequisite: MBA 5205